 Since the Duma elections of December 2003 (with re-election in December 2007 and December 2011), both Houses have been dominated by the centrist United Russia Party, which has close links to President Vladimir Putin.

 Under the Russian Constitution, which was adopted in 1993, a President may serve only two terms consecutively.
 Putin served as President for two consecutive terms until 2008, and was inaugurated for his third (non-consecutive) term in May 2012.
-Putin appointed Medvedev as his Prime Minister.
 In the 2008 elections Putin nominated Medvedev as his preferred candidate for President.
-He duly won the 2008 election, serving for one term, until Putin was again eligible to run.
+Medvedev duly won the 2008 election, serving for one term, until Putin was again eligible to run.
 In 2008, the Russian Parliament changed the constitution to extend presidential and legislature terms from four to six years.
 The next presidential election is due to be held in 2018.

 In March 2014 Russia purported to annex the Ukrainian territory of Crimea.
-In response, Australia, announced targeted financial sanctions and travel bans on individuals instrumental in the Russian threat to the sovereignty and territorial integrity of Ukraine, The United States, European Union, Canada and others have also taken a range of measures, including sanctions against individuals and companies.
-One of the consequences of Russia’s actions has been Russia’s effective exclusion from the G8, which has been meeting in G7 format.
+In response, Australia, announced targeted financial sanctions and travel bans on individuals instrumental to the Russian threat to the sovereignty and territorial integrity of Ukraine.
+The United States, European Union, Canada and others have also taken a range of measures, including sanctions against individuals and entities.
+One of the consequences of Russia’s actions has been Russia’s effective exclusion from the G8, which has reverted to meeting in G7 format.
 On 27 March 2014 a majority in the United Nations General Assembly passed a resolution on the Territorial Integrity of Ukraine which emphasised that Russia’s purported annexation had no validity.
 Russia also stands accused of supporting and enabling the violent destabilisation of Ukraine’s eastern regions by pro-Russian separatists.

 Russia is a member of the G20, the ASEAN Regional Forum, the Asia–Pacific Economic Cooperation (APEC) grouping, the East Asia Summit, the Asia Europe Meeting and a wide range of other international organisations.
 Russia hosted APEC in 2012, and hosted the G20 in 2013.
 As a permanent member of the UN Security Council, Russia plays a key role in addressing the international response to issues such as the situation in Syria and elimination of its chemical weapons, and Iran's nuclear program.
 It is also one of the countries involved in Six-Party Talks with North Korea and a member of the Middle East Peace Process Quartet.
-In May 2014, Russia, Belarus and Kazakhstan signed the Eurasian Economic Union (EEU) treaty, which will come into effect on 1 January 2015.
+In May 2014, Russia, Belarus and Kazakhstan signed the Eurasian Economic Union (EEU) treaty, which came into force on 1 January 2015.
 The focus of the EEU is on creating a common market for goods, services, capital and labour, similar in some aspects to the European Union.
 The current membership comprises Armenia, Belarus, Kazakhstan, Kyrgyzstan and Russia.

 While human rights and civil freedoms improved after the collapse of the Soviet Union, there are growing international concerns that the human rights situation in Russia has deteriorated since President Putin’s return to power in 2012.
-Examples include human rights violations in the North Caucasus; legislation that curbs the civil rights of Russia’s lesbian, gay, bisexual, trans and intersex community; restrictions on freedom of expression, freedom of assembly, media freedom, and religious freedom; systemic problems in the judicial system; and corruption.
+Examples include human rights violations in the North Caucasus; restrictions on freedom of expression, freedom of assembly, media freedom, and religious freedom; systemic problems in the judicial system; corruption; and legislation that curbs the civil rights of Russia’s lesbian, gay, bisexual, trans and intersex community;.

 Contact between Australia and Russia began in 1807, when the Russian naval vessel Neva arrived in Sydney.
 Consular relations began in 1857 and diplomatic relations in 1942.
-Australia has had an Embassy in Moscow since 1943 and has Consulates in Vladivostok and St Petersburg.
+Australia established an Embassy in Russia in 1943 and has Consulates in Vladivostok and St Petersburg.
 The Russian Federation has an Embassy in Canberra, a Consulate-General in Sydney and Consulates in Adelaide, Brisbane and Melbourne.
 Approximately 74,000 Australians claim Russian ancestry, according to the 2011 Census.

 Australia and Russia engage in a number of important international and multilateral fora, including those involved with non-proliferation issues and regional security.
 Australia and Russia concluded a bilateral Double Taxation Agreement in September 2000, which came into effect in 2004.
 In 2010, Australia and Russia signed a Memorandum of Understanding on Agricultural Cooperation.
 Russian students are also eligible to apply for Endeavour Award scholarships under the Australia Awards.